nylla8444/Cloaxa/README.md

 1. Download the "Expert Bundle" from the [Tor Project website](https://www.torproject.org/download/tor/).
 2. Extract the files to a desired location.
-3. Navigate to the extracted folder in your command line and run Tor: `tor.exe`
+3. Navigate to the extracted folder in your File Explorer.
+4. Find `tor` folder -> `tor.exe` (path is: extracted-folder/tor/tor.exe)
+5. Double click `tor.exe` to run and wait for it to connect.

 **macOS:**